New to using coconut flour? These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 Coconut flour has gained a lot of popularity over the years.
 This unique high-fiber flour is made from mature coconut meat.
-It’s completely gluten-free and is considered “grain-free,” making it suitable for those on grain-free paleo diets.
+It’s completely gluten-free and grain-free, making it suitable for those on grain-free paleo diets.

 With the rise of celiac and gluten intolerance, many folks are learning to bake with uncommon grains and starches like coconut flour, almond flour, tapioca starch, and arrowroot powder.

 If you’ve ever baked with coconut flour, you’ll know that it can be pretty tricky to use.
 Coconut flour is a unique gluten-free flour.
 Below are the most frequently asked questions I’ve received from readers.

 Why do coconut flour recipes barely have any coconut flour?

 Coconut flour is highly absorbent.
 Think of it like sawdust, haha (you’ll understand once you start baking with it).
 Coconut flour recipes soak up all of the liquid, so that’s why you need a higher amount of eggs and liquid ingredients.
 When you see a coconut flour-based recipe, don’t be alarmed when the amount of coconut flour seems too low, and DON’T be tempted to add more coconut flour unless you are used to baking with this special flour.

 How do I substitute coconut flour for regular flour?

 It depends on the recipe.
 For example, when you bake muffins with wheat flour, you may use up to 3 cups for a single recipe.
 However, when you make coconut flour muffins, you’ll only use ½ – ¾ cup to make a batch of muffins.
 That’s because coconut flour absorbs a lot of liquid, which is why most recipes call for a minimal amount of flour.
 A general rule is to use 1/4 the amount of coconut flour as you would wheat flour.

 Can I substitute almond flour for coconut flour?